-You’ve got your heart set on going to film school, but as all good film industry practitioners know, it’s a business that involves your head as well as your heart.
+You’ve got your heart set on going to one of the UK's top film schools, but as all good film industry practitioners know, it’s a business that involves your head as well as your heart.
 That means thinking things through: Can I afford it?
 Where are the best people working out of?
 What’s the hit rate when it comes to getting a job after I graduate?
 Do I want to be near home to cut costs or do I want to be where the action is?

 It’s important to weigh up all the options and not just look at the flashy prospectuses.
 Look at who’s been to the school you’re considering—would you like their career?
 Study the films students have made—are you impressed?
 Is it the kind of place where you’ll feel happy and supported?
 Film school friends now are good contacts for the future, so it’s important to find your tribe.